 The Devil’s Rejects (2005)

 Written and directed by Rob Zombie.
-Starring Sid Haig, Bill Moseley, Sheri Moon Zombie, William Forsythe, Ken Foree, Matthew McGrory, Leslie Easterbrook, Dave Sheridan, Lew Temple, Danny Trejo and Michael Berryman.
+Starring Sid Haig, Bill Moseley, Sheri Moon Zombie, William Forsythe, Ken Foree, Matthew McGrory, Leslie Easterbrook, Dave Sheridan, E. G. Daily, Geoffrey Lewis, Priscilla Barnes, Kate Norby, Lew Temple, Danny Trejo, Diamond Dallas Page, Brian Posehn, Ginger Lynn Allen, Tom Towles and Michael Berryman

-Let’s first consider the plot, which is a thousand times superior to House of 1000 Corpses in many more ways than one.
-Right in the first scene, we learn from a creepy, descriptive text on the screen – which, of course, brings to mind the opening of The Texas Chain Saw Massacre (1974) — that the film takes place on May 18, 1978, when Sheriff John Quincey Wydell (William Forsythe, badass) and local authorities led a “search and destroy” mission on the decaying farmhouse of the white trash Firefly family for more than 75 murders, where they found diaries and scrapbooks detailing their gruesome crimes.
-The family became known as “The Devil’s Rejects”, an awesome, very colorful name.
+Let’s first consider the plot.
+As the film begins, we learn from a creepy descriptive text on the screen — a nod to the opening of The Texas Chain Saw Massacre (1974) — that it takes place on May 18, 1978, when Sheriff John Quincey Wydell (William Forsythe, badass) and local authorities led a “search and destroy” mission on the decaying farmhouse of the white trash Firefly family after over 75 murders.
+There, they found diaries and scrapbooks detailing their gruesome crimes and the family became known as “The Devil’s Rejects,” an awesomely colorful name.

-From then on, the narrative splits into three sub-plots: one that follows Otis (Bill Moseley) and Baby Firefly (Sheri Moon Zombie, who looks a lot like Elizabeth Shue, by the way), on the run and making a group of musicians hostage in a run-down motel; another one that sees Captain Spaulding (Sid Haig, always hilarious) on his way to meet them; and finally Wydell trying to force Mother Firefly (Leslie Easterbrook, a step down from Karen Black, unfortunately) to tell him where he can find the runaways so that he can avenge the brutal torture and murder of his brother in their hands.
+From then on, the narrative splits into three subplots: one following Otis (Bill Moseley) and Baby Firefly (Sheri Moon Zombie, looking more than ever like Elizabeth Shue), who are on the run and hold a group of musicians hostage in a run-down motel; another with Captain Spaulding (Sid Haig, always hilarious) on his way to meet them; and finally Sheriff Wydell trying to force Mother Firefly (Leslie Easterbrook, a step down from Karen Black, unfortunately) to tell him where he can find the runaways so that he can avenge the brutal torture and murder of his brother in their hands.

-Making use of a delicious dark sense of humor even in the most gruesome situations, Zombie fills The Devil’s Rejects with welcome references, like Groucho Marx and the presence of horror icon Michael Berryman of Wes Craven’s The Hills Have Eyes (1977), and everything seems like it could have been made by Quentin Tarantino – yes, this is how good everything looks, from the elaborate camera movements to the stylish editing that also slides the frames out to the sides, to the flawless digital effects used to create gore in scenes of objects coming in direct contact with the actors’ skin.
-And while the scene involving a film critic may seem unnecessary in its conception, Wydell’s reaction to a commentary about Elvis’s death is so funny in its absurdity that it works better than anyone could think.
-The same can be said about an incredible moment in which two characters discuss the logistics of how to obtain sexual pleasure from… chickens.
+Making use of a delightfully dark sense of humor even in the most gruesome situations, Zombie fills The Devil’s Rejects with welcome references like Groucho Marx and the presence of horror icon Michael Berryman of Wes Craven’s The Hills Have Eyes (1977).
+Everything seems like it could have been made by Quentin Tarantino: the elaborate camera movements, the stylish editing that slides the frames out to the sides and also the flawless digital effects used to create gore when objects come in direct contact with the actors’ skin.
+And while the scene involving a film critic may seem unnecessary in its conception, Wydell’s reaction to someone’s comment on Elvis’s death is so funny in its absurdity that it works better than anyone could imagine.
+The same can be said about an incredible moment when two characters discuss the logistics of how to obtain sexual pleasure from… chickens.

-But still, it is in its message and purpose that Zombie actually stands out.
-There is a specific dream scene that couldn’t be more meaningful as it makes us understand — hell, even root for — Wydell as he sets out to enforce the “wrath of the Lord” upon these Devil’s Rejects, in a fabulous inversion of the roles of victims and executioners.
-It is almost impossible not to rejoice in his obvious psychopathy as he uses his twisted sense of divine justice to obtain revenge against this family of unexpected anti-heroes — and I found myself surprised (and not at all ashamed, to be honest) to wish to see them die the most painful death imaginable after all the horrific things we witnessed them do in both movies.
-It is not any director who can pull something like this off without seeming nihilistic and despicable (Eli Roth, I’m looking at you).
+Even so, it is in its purpose that Zombie stands out.
+There is a specific dream scene here that couldn’t be more meaningful in the way it makes us understand — hell, even root for — Wydell as he sets out to enforce the “wrath of the Lord” upon those Devil’s Rejects, in a fabulous inversion of the roles of victims and executioners.
+It is almost impossible not to rejoice in his evident psychopathy as he uses his twisted sense of divine justice to obtain revenge against this family of unexpected anti-heroes — and I found myself surprised (though not that ashamed) to wish to see them die the most painful death after all the horrific things we witnessed them do in both movies.
+Not every director can pull this off without sounding nihilistic and despicable (Eli Roth, I’m looking at you).

-Finding a way to subvert any possible expectations by refusing to end it like an episode of The X‑Files would – which is where it seems to be going for a shocking moment –, Zombie surprises us until the very last scene, which should provoke a gamut of feelings in us and couldn’t be a better conclusion.
-And for that reason, I must say he really made me reconsider my opinion about him.
+Finding a way to subvert any possible expectations by refusing to end The Devil’s Rejects like an episode of The X‑Files — which is where it seems to be going for a shocking moment — Zombie surprises us until the very last scene, not only for so many feelings it stirs but for also being an outstanding conclusion.
+And because of that, we should really reconsider this man’s talent.
 Mr. Zombie, your movie is awesome.